dentarg/auth0-blog/_posts/2017-05-10-load-balancing-nodejs-applications-with-nginx-and-docker.markdown

 ## Dockerizing the Node.js Applications

-To *dockerize* our Node.js applications, we will need to create a file called `Dockerfile` in the `application` directory.
+To *dockerize* our Node.js application, we will need to create a file called `Dockerfile` in the `application` directory.
 The content of this file will be:

 ```bash
 FROM node